Making a payment on your child support case(s)

 - Via Check if we do not have any other payment method on the case (not preferred);

 - Via Direct Deposit to a checking or savings account.
 For this type of payment you will need to complete an enrollment/ authorization form which you can access here http://jfs.ohio.gov/Ocs/pdf/DirectDeposit_Enrollmentform.pdf.
-When selected, this choice overrides paper check and e-QuickPay card forms of payment.
+When selected, this choice overrides paper check.
 If you change accounts or banks, you must notify the CSEA immediately to avoid payments disbursing to a closed account.
 You will also need to complete another enrollment/authorization form for the new account.

 Why didn’t I get any money if a payment has posted?